vladis1av/desume-client-go/README.md

 - 🛡️ Built-in rate limiting to prevent API abuse
 - 🌐 Support for all major API endpoints
 - 🎛️ Customizable request parameters
+- 📝 Ability to set and modify headers dynamically

 ## 📦 Installation